Skip to content

 The Hub Admin section covers running and operating a self-hosted Phlix Hub — the cloud directory + reverse-tunnel relay that lets your media servers be reached from anywhere.

-This page is the entry point: it explains the admin dashboard (the web UI you manage the Hub from) and the operational CLI reference (the commands you run on the host).
+This page is the entry point: it explains the web admin console (the Vue single-page app you manage the Hub from) and the operational CLI reference (the commands you run on the host).
 The rest of the section drills into install, capacity, tuning, monitoring, and policy.

-The Hub dashboard
+The Hub web UI

 PagePathWhat it does